Join the celebration by attending the Macy’s Thanksgiving Day Parade!

 Most New York City apartments are equipped with small kitchens, which could wreak havoc for a family trying to prepare a Thanksgiving-sized meal.
 Thankfully, we have some apartment suggestions with fully-equipped kitchens for meal prep and spacious surroundings for gathering friends and family.

-Check out this 4 bedroom vacation rental in the Upper East Side for your trip to NYC.
+Check out this 4-bedroom vacation rental in the Upper East Side for your trip to NYC.
 (Rental ID: NY-17637)

 Staying in Harlem is a great way to spend some much needed family time.
-This renovated 4 bedroom Harlem triplex vacation rental is situated on the 2nd, 3rd, and 4th floors of a walk-up brownstone building.
-Find yourself and your loved ones sitting at this massive dining table while enjoying the food you prepared from local supermarkets Whole Foods and C-Town, located a couple of blocks away.
+This 4-bedroom Harlem triplex vacation rental is situated on the 2nd, 3rd, and 4th floors of a walk-up brownstone building.
+Find yourself and your loved ones sitting at this massive dining table while enjoying the food you prepared from local supermarkets.
 The mighty size of the refrigerator will have no problem fitting all of the groceries needed to cook a Thanksgiving meal.
-Cleaning up will be a breeze with the convenience of a dishwasher.

 Calorie Burning with Shopping